TNRIS/api.tnris.org/README.md

 pull the resource information and updates the mapserver database table 'areas_view' to join and host as a map service.
 This provides an efficient query capability for the Geography map filter to spatially identify collections.

+## Order Data retention Policies

+Procedures for handling order deletions for the API.
+Jun 18 2024

+* Un-acted upon orders will be archived after 90 days.
+After an additional 30 days then they will be deleted from the API database.
+* Orders manually marked as sent will be archived after 90 days.
+After an additional 30 days they will be deleted from the API database.